What is the correct IUPAC name for the following molecule: CH3-CH... | Study Prep in Pearson+

 1

-Identify the molecular formula of the given compound by counting the number of carbon atoms in the chain.
-The structure shows four carbon atoms connected in a straight chain.
+Identify the molecular formula and structure of the given compound.
+The notation represents a straight chain of carbon atoms with hydrogens filling the remaining valences.

-Recall that the IUPAC naming system names alkanes based on the number of carbon atoms in the longest continuous chain, with the suffix '-ane' indicating single bonds (alkane).
+Count the number of carbon atoms in the longest continuous chain.
+Here, the chain has 5 carbon atoms connected in a row.

-Match the number of carbons to the corresponding alkane name: 1 carbon = Methane, 2 carbons = Ethane, 3 carbons = Propane, 4 carbons = Butane, 5 carbons = Pentane.

-Since the molecule has four carbons in a straight chain, the correct IUPAC name corresponds to the alkane with four carbons, which is 'Butane'.
+Since the molecule has 5 carbons in a straight chain and no branches or functional groups, the correct base name is derived from the prefix 'pent-' combined with the suffix '-ane' for alkanes.

-Confirm that there are no branches or functional groups that would modify the name; since the molecule is a simple straight-chain alkane, the name 'Butane' is correct.

 Watch next